 A factual record should be made of the allegation, but no attempt at this stage should be made to investigate the circumstances.
-The Designated Safeguarding Lead should contact the MARU to discuss the case.

 The Designated Safeguarding Lead will follow through the outcomes of the discussion and make a referral where appropriate.
 If the allegation indicates that a potential criminal offence has taken place, the police will become involved.